Arjunbadola/arjunbadola.github.io/_posts/2021-05-13-Less is more.md

-_**NOTE:** This is a journal type post for my use to later introspect my deicisions after few months._
+_**NOTE:** This is a journal type post for my use to later introspect my decisions after few months._

 I have been writing on this blog for almost 1.5 years now and within this span I have shifted my blog platform four times.